 Salha is four year old girl and the last born in a family of three children.
 Salha is a playful and friendly girl.
 Salha’s father does welding work for a living while her mother sells clothing.
 Her parents' income is not enough to care for their family and afford Salha’s treatment cost.
 They are asking for help.
 Salha was diagnosed with Left Valgus, where her left leg is bowed inward so that her knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, she feels pain and cannot walk long distances.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Salha.
 The procedure is scheduled to take place on September 2nd.
 Treatment will hopefully restore Salha's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Salha’s mother says "My daughter walks with a gait and she complains of pain, please help her.”

 Ol is a 41-year-old rice farmer who, along with his wife, has three daughters, all of whom are in school.
 They work together on their farm, but he has been working less than past seasons due to his sight.
 When he is not working, Ol likes to watch boxing matches and play with his grandchildren.
 Two years ago, Ol developed a cataract in his right eye, causing him blurred vision and photophobia.
 He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Ol learned about our medical partner, Children's Surgical Centre (CSC), he traveled for three-and-a-half hours seeking treatment.
 On August 2nd, doctors will perform a cataract surgery and lens implant in his right eye.
 After recovery, he will be able to see clearly.
 Now, CSC is requesting $229 to fund this procedure.
-Ol shares his plans post-recovery, "I hope that I can work well when my eyesight gets better, so I can start another vegetable garden and grow food for my grandchildren."
+Ol shares his plans post-recovery, "I hope that I can work well when my eyesight gets better, so I can start another vegetable garden and grow food for my family."

 Teresia is a hard working 39-year-old woman from Kenya.
 She is the second born in a family of three children.
 Teresia and her siblings lost their parents early in life and have been taking care of each other.
 She was not able to continue with her education and this has made it hard for her to get a decent job.
 Currently, Teresia works doing laundry by hand for neighbors to sustain herself.
 In 2020, Teresia began to experience troubling symptoms, including tachycardia, irritation, nervousness, headache, and loss of sleep.
 She also shared with us that she had two miscarriages, which her doctors associate with her condition.
 She's been diagnosed with a thyroid condition and she needs surgery to prevent her symptoms from getting worse.
 Our medical partner, African Mission Healthcare Foundation, is helping Teresia receive treatment.
 She is scheduled to undergo a thyroidectomy on June 10th at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $657, and she and her family need help raising money.
 “I am looking forward to this treatment so that my life can be back to normal.
 I plead for support so that I can undergo the surgery.
 At least after healing, I can expect to have my own children,” said Teresia.